DrDrZ95/ManusProject/docs/yarp_gateway_integration.md

 ## 5. Usage

-Once configured and enabled, all requests to the `AgentWebApi` will pass through the YARP gateway.
+Once configured and enabled, all requests to the `Agent.Api` will pass through the YARP gateway.
 The circuit breaker will automatically monitor the health of the backend services and apply resilience policies as defined.

 For example, a request to `/api/semantickernel/chat` would be routed to the `semantic-kernel-cluster` and be subject to the `ai-service` circuit breaker policy defined in `CircuitBreakerMiddleware.cs`.